Content Batching for OnlyFans: How to Shoot One Afternoon and Post for Two Weeks

 - Tripod or phone mount — stability for solo shooting

-- Bluetooth remote/timer — for taking your own photos without running back to the camera
+- Bluetooth remote or timer — take your own photos without running back and forth

 - Full-length mirror — for mirror selfies and checking angles